MG Legal Medical Negligence Case Study – Prescribed Incorrect Medication

 Do MG Legal deal with all accepted Medical Negligence cases on a “No Win No Fee” basis?

 We do.
 Whenever a new enquiry is received, you will speak to a Medical Negligence specialist, who will listen to you and ensure your concerns are fully understood, and that all information is obtained early in the case.
 Depending on the level of investigation needed, we may be able to accept your claim on a “No Win No Fee” Agreement, straight away.
 Sometime we need to obtain your medical records and investigate further before this can be done.
-Rest assured that all of our pre-acceptance investigations are free and that whatever happens, you will not be billed up front for these.
+Rest assured that all of our pre-acceptance investigations are free and that whatever happens, you will not be billed for these.
 If we believe your claim is likely to succeed, we will offer a Conditional Fee Agreement (No Win No Fee Agreement) to you to take the claim on formally.
 In the unlikely event we cannot see a way for your claim to succeed, we will not charge you for the investigations we have carried out.

 MG Legal-your local solicitors for medical negligence claims.